 You can check whether cloud connectivity is enabled for a particular computer by signing in to your RealVNC account and seeing whether it appears for your team on the Computers page:

-Adding a computer to a team at the command line
+Adding a computer to a team at the command line (Enterprise only)

 Run the appropriate command below as an administrator to enable cloud connectivity.
 Optionally, you can join one or more existing computer groups (to restrict discovery) and specify a friendly name at the same time: